divyanshu1768-hub/outskillproject_group61/SETUP.md

 1. Fill out the trip planning form in the application
 2. Submit the form
-3. The AI will generate a personalized itinerary
+3. Roady will generate a personalized itinerary
 4. Check the browser console if you encounter any issues

 ## Security Best Practices